skritichauhan/LeetCode-Solutions/README.md

 # LeetCode-Solutions
 Got stuck in a LeetCode question?

-This repository consists of the solutions of the problems of the LeetCode platform.
+This repository consists of the solutions of the LeetCode problems.

 If you want to contribute, feel free to do so.